 "I don't know where I'll go or with who, that's kind of far from now," she says.
 "But it'll probably be a budget trip.
 I'm still going to live that lifestyle and make sure that I have my finances in order."

-Tucker emphasized that budgeting, while worthwhile, remains a challenge.
+Vanessa emphasized that budgeting, while worthwhile, remains a challenge.
 "It can be exhausting.
-Sometimes I do take a step back and I don't track things for three to four days, but knowing that this is getting me somewhere keeps me motivated, " she says.
+Sometimes I do take a step back and I don't track things for three to four days, but knowing that this is getting me somewhere keeps me motivated," she says.

-Having a sense of financial security has been a game-changer for Tucker, who struggled financially growing up.
-Once she pays off the majority of her debt, Tucker plans to increase her spending slightly, but she doesn't plan to stop budgeting—or posting.
+Having a sense of financial security has been a game-changer for Vanessa, who struggled financially growing up.
+Once she pays off the majority of her debt, Vanessa plans to increase her spending slightly, but she doesn't plan to stop budgeting—or posting.

-"If I didn't have my Instagram, I don't think I would've made it this far," says Tucker.
+"If I didn't have my Instagram, I don't think I would've made it this far," says Vanessa.

 More from Grow: